 All of the attributes that are configured on the product screen will appear as columns in your excel sheet.
 For example, the attributes called power supply, product group and product name are set up on the product screen.
 They export as column headers in the file.

 The first column is always the unique identifier of the record.
-This corresponds to ‘short_description’ in the screen setup.
+This corresponds to ‘code’ in the screen setup.

 There are additional columns in the spreadsheet as well.
 These are:

 status – This can be set to ‘active’ and ‘inactive’.
 Depending on the status of the reference, you can perform specific actions in Paragon.

 isMaterial, isProduct, isTool, isLabor – This can be set to ‘1’ or nothing.
 If the record you are importing is a product, set the field to ‘1’.
 If the record you are importing is also a material, set the field to ‘1’.
 If this is the case, the record will appear in the product and materials module after import.